apecloud/kubeblocks-addons/examples/oceanbase/README.md

       type: LoadBalancer
 ```

 If the service is of type `LoadBalancer`, please add annotations for cloud loadbalancer depending on the cloud provider you are using.
-Here list annotations for some cloud providers[^3]:
+Here list annotations for some cloud providers:

 ```yaml
 # alibaba cloud